Ali00Naghiloo/animated-landing/README.md

 ## Backend Developer Instructions

 ### 1. API Endpoint
-Replace `<BACKEND_API_ENDPOINT>` in the `handleSendQuestion` function with the actual backend endpoint that processes user queries.
+Replace `<BACKEND_API_ENDPOINT>` in the `handleSendQuestion` function with the actual backend endpoint to process user queries.

 ### 2. Request Payload
-The payload sent to the backend contains the following structure:
+The frontend sends the following JSON structure to the backend:
 ```json
 {
   "text": "User's question text",